ricardosegovia/ricardosegovia.github.io/_posts/2019-05-20-newpreprint.md

 ---
 layout: post
-title: (20/05/2019) New Preprint
+title: (20/05/2019) New Paper
 ---

-New Preprint <a href="https://www.biorxiv.org/content/10.1101/728717v1">"Freezing and water availability structure the evolutionary diversity of trees across the Americas"</a>.
+New article published in _Forests_ journal entitled <a href="https://www.mdpi.com/1999-4907/10/6/520">"Exploring the Concept of Lineage Diversity across North American Forests"</a>.